 Reading Room, British Architectural Library, RIBA, 66 Portland Place, London

 Free entry.
 Available to the public during the opening hours of the Reading Room, please bring photographic I.D. for admission.
-Reprographic services are available for those who can not visit the Books and Periodicals Collection in person.
+Personal photography of some material is allowed and reprographic services are available for those who can not visit the Books and Periodicals Collection in person.

 Visitor notice: Reduced access to some items